Active Aging

 Active aging doesn’t differ much from the goals of basic wellness.
 The elements that contribute to personal thriving or self actualization in our thirties also contribute to an optimized life in our seventies and beyond.
 However, the manner in which we fulfill those basic needs may change with our changing environment and changing abilities.

 T. Franklin Murphy wrote that in later years of life, “we do what we always have done. we adapt.
 We use skills, sense of identity, familiar practices, and accumulated social resources to face the new challenges of physical, social, and mental changes.
-Hopefully, by this stage in life, we are accustom to change, and smoothly work our way through the obstacles.
+Hopefully, by this stage in life, we are accustomed to change, and smoothly work our way through the obstacles.
 The later years can still be enjoyed; we still can flourish” (Murphy, 2022).

 The best program for aging well is learning to habitually live well no matter what our age.
 As as age, we continue with healthy activities, slowly adapting them to fit the natural changes occurring with age.
 In the continuity theory of aging, psychologist emphasize the natural flow from early stages of life to the later stages.
-Basically, we adapt best to later life if we can use strategies from our past experience (Roberts, et al., 2017).
+Basically, we adapt best to later life if we can use strategies from our past experience (Roberts et al., 2017).

 1. Physical Well-being